Nikhitha-Reddy-B/Member-Management-API/README.md

 ```bash
 npm run test
 ```
-To build and start the server:
+To build and start the main server:

 ```bash
 npm run watch